 To update your records please send us proof of your new address, such as a home utility bill or bank statement dated within the past three months.
-These can be scanned/photographed and sent by email to firstname.lastname@example.org, posted to the Travel Card Unit (please quote the cardholder’s date of birth, card number and previous address, including the postcode) or you can make an appointment to show them to us in person at Travel Card Unit kiosk at Buchanan Bus Station.
+These can be scanned/photographed and sent by email to firstname.lastname@example.org, or posted to the Travel Card Unit (please quote the cardholder’s date of birth, card number and previous address, including the postcode).

 Why is there no expiry date on my Over 60s National Entitlement Card?

 The most recent version of the NEC for Over 60s does not have an expiry date.
 There is no requirement to renew this card.